Cosmos-class submarine: Design overview

 Design was initially conceived in 1983–85 in Italy for the COMSUBIN (special forces) of the Marina Militare (Italian Navy), which was already operating a large fleet of midget class submarines in their inventory.
 The Italian firm, Cosmos, had initially designed for the eight submarines, along with the designs of three Dolgorae-class submarine for the Republic of Korea Navy in 1983.

 The Cosmos-class submarines are 28 m (sources vary with GlobalSecurity.org noting the length at 27.25 m) long, and with one propeller that is powered by a diesel-electric engine.
 The Cosmos are more capable of conducting the operations than their predecessor design, the SX-404-class submarine in 1970s.
 The submarine range is between 1800 mi at 6.0 kn in diving capability and has an endurance of up to twenty days in sea.
-The Cosmos can launch the Mark 5 torpedo from the standard 533 mm torpedo tubes according to the research paper published by Massimo Annati in 1996 at the United States Naval Academy in Maryland, United States.
+The Cosmos can launch the Mark 5 torpedo from the standard 533 mm torpedo tubes according to the research paper published by Massimo Annati in 1996 at the United States Naval Academy in the U.S. state of Maryland.

 In 1990, the Pakistan Navy entered in discussion with the Marina Militare (Italian Navy) of procuring these submarines in a view of decommissioning the SX-404-class submarines that was bought from Italy in 1970.
 The three designs of the Cosmos were originally intended for the export to the Republic of Korea Navy in 1983, which was already seeking the Dolgorae design.

 In 1990s, Pakistan bought the proprietary designs and had the engineers from the Italian firm, the Cosmos Spa, to re-design and constructed the Cosmos-class submarines in a joint venture with the KS&EW Ltd. at the Karachi Naval Dockyard in Karachi, Sindh, Pakistan.
 The KS&EW Ltd. received the production license for the Cosmos for export from her manufacturer and the first ship of her class was commissioned in the Navy in 1993.
 Two other submarines were entered in service in 1993 and 1996 respectively.
 The Cosmos serves as the swimmer delivery vehicle (SDV) for the Navy Special Service Group and were initially under their control until 2005 while stationed at PNS Iqbal in Karachi.

 In 2005, the Cosmos control was given to the Commander Submarines (COMSUBS) for the operational deployments but later the control of the submarines were given back to the Navy Special Service Group under Command of the Coastal Areas (COMCOAST) for operational deployment while its engineering and maintenance remains under the Naval Strategic Forces Command.

 As of 2019, there are three Cosmos-class submarines that are active in the Navy as shown below: